DalSoft/DalSoft.Swagger.DocumentCodeWithCode/README.md

 * I don't pollute the API code with XML comments
 * If required I can separate the documentation from the code
 * I can provide detailed and contextual request or response examples
+* I can unit test the documentation :)
 * I can workaround providing multiple request or response examples (https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/228 and https://github.com/domaindrivendev/Swashbuckle/issues/397)